plugpress-io/cf7-styler-for-divi/readme.txt

 = Here are some of the amazing features that come with the Divi Contact Form 7 =

 - **Grid Builder** With the built-in grid builder, you can create multi-column forms effortlessly.
-- **Easy Contact Form 7 Pickup** You can easily import existing Contact Form 7 forms and customize them according to your preferences.
 - **Text and Background Styling** You have full control over the styling of your form's text and background to match your website's design.
-- **Customizable Padding, Margin & Border** Adjust the spacing between form elements and add borders as per your liking.
 - **Form Elements Styling:** Style individual form elements, such as text fields, radio buttons, checkboxes, and drop-down menus, with a wide range of customization options.
 - **Button Styling** Create visually appealing buttons with customizable colors, fonts, borders, and hover effects.
 - **Style Your Messages** You can style the success and error messages to match your website's design.